 Lead is one of the most toxic heavy metals — and even though initiatives took the lead out of gasoline, the many years of vehicle emissions have caused lead to stick around in the soil in many regions.
 These leaded areas disrupt ecosystems and, when disturbed, can become airborne.

 That said, the most common cause of lead-based indoor air pollution is actually old lead-based paint.
 When lead paint is either scratched, sanded, or exposed to high heat or flame, it has the potential to become airborne — at which point it can be accidentally ingested due to flakes or dust coming into contact with the mouth.
-Fortunately, lead content has been heavily regulated in the last decades.
+Fortunately, lead content has been heavily regulatedOpens in a new tab. in the last decades.

 4. Carbon Monoxide (CO)